spcl/serverless-software-disaggregation-artifact/colocation_gpu/README.md

-Launching the FaaS remote memory benchmark.
-In this benchmark, we deploy rFaaS executor on a cluster node.
-On the same node, we're going to submit LULESH as a traditional batch job.
+In this benchmark, we deploy containerized GPU applications on a cluster node, On the same node, we're going to submit LULESH and MILC as a traditional batch job.
-Then, on a second node, we execute a client benchmark that allocates and uses the remote memory funtion.

-This benchmark has been tested and evaluated on systems with SLURM, node sharing enabled, and an interconnect with RoCE support.
+This benchmark has been tested and evaluated on Piz Daint system with SLURM and node sharing enabled.
-Since the implementation is using `ibverbs`, it should also work on InfiniBand networks.

 ## Preparation

 1. Build extended rFaaS with remote memory functions by running `build.sh` in `src/remote_memory`.
 To configure rFaaS dependencies, please inspect the README of the package.
 It should be sufficient to set `PKG_CONFIG_PATH` environment variable to point to installation directories of `pistache`, `rdmacm`, and `ibverbs`.

-2. Build LULESH from sources in `external/LULESH`.
+2. Build LULESH from sources in `external/LULESH` (build scripts are provided).

+3. Build MILC from sources in `external/MILC` (build scripts are provided).

-## Preparing rFaaS executor.
+## Preparing baseline

 1. SSH to the node where you're going to deploy the co-located batch job and remote memory function.